Appeasement: German annexation of Sudetenland

 On 22 September, Chamberlain flew to Bad Godesberg for his second meeting with Hitler and said that he was willing to accept the cession of the Sudetenland to Germany.
 He was startled by the response of Hitler that the cession of the Sudetenland was not enough and that Czechoslovakia, which Hitler had described as a "fraudulent state", must be broken up completely.
 Later in the day, Hitler resiled by saying that he was willing to accept the cession of the Sudetenland by 1 October.
 On 24 September, Germany issued the Godesberg Memorandum, which demanded cession by 28 September or war.
 The Czechoslovak government rejected those demands, France ordered mobilisation and Britain mobilised the Royal Navy.

 On 26 September, Hitler made a speech at the Sportpalast in Berlin in which he claimed that the Sudetenland was "the last territorial demand I have to make in Europe", and he gave Czechoslovakia an ultimatum of 28 September at 2:00pm to cede the territory to Germany or to face war.

 In the atmosphere of growing conflict, Mussolini persuaded Hitler to put the dispute to a four-power conference.
 On 29 September 1938, Hitler, Chamberlain, French Prime Minister Édouard Daladier and Mussolini met in Munich.
 Czechoslovakia was not to be a party to these talks, nor was the Soviet Union.
 The four powers agreed that Germany would complete its occupation of the Sudetenland but that an international commission would consider other disputed areas.
 Czechoslovakia was told that if it did not submit, it would stand alone.
-At Chamberlain's request, Hitler readily signed an agreement for between the United Kingdom and Germany.
+At Chamberlain's request, Hitler readily signed an agreement for peace between the United Kingdom and Germany.
 Chamberlain returned to Britain and promised "peace for our time".
-Before Munich, U.S. President Franklin D. Roosevelt had sent a telegram to Chamberlain that said "Good man" and he later told the American ambassador in Rome, William Phillips, "I am not a bit upset over the final result".
+Before Munich, U.S. President Franklin D. Roosevelt had sent a telegram to Chamberlain that said, "Good man" and he later told the American ambassador in Rome, William Phillips, "I am not a bit upset over the final result".